 The Children/Youth Education Mission of Trinity is to guide Trinity’s children and youth through a reflective and active faith formation experience that provides a solid Christian foundation in the Episcopal tradition and fosters a spiritual reserve that supports them in making informed moral decisions throughout their lives.
-We do this by developing curriculum that promote our values of theology, Biblical study, spiritual practice, community and service.Youth in grades 6-12 can join us Sunday mornings from 10-11 in the youth space to find friendship and explore what it means to say Christ is with us!
-Upcoming 2013 events include:
+We do this by developing curriculum that promotes our values of theology, Biblical study, spiritual practice, community, and service.

 The Junior High youth spend Sunday mornings relating God’s message to their lives.
 The Making it Real and Relevant curriculum by Heidi K.E.
 Hawks, offers a way to view clips from recent movies and search for the underlying message of God’s grace within popular culture.
 After viewing the movie scene, a gospel story is read and the youth are encouraged to find connections between the two.
-Following the Revised Common Lectionary, topics include the body as a temple for God, facing up to our demons and finding our life purpose through Christ’s teachings.
+Following the Revised Common Lectionary, topics include the body as a temple for God, facing up to our temptations, and finding our life purpose through Christ’s teachings.

 Confirmation at Trinity isn’t about learning the answers, but about beginning to ask the questions.
 If you’re in 9th grade or above, we invite you to explore the process of confirmation in the Episcopal Church.

 Here’s how it works: We pair you with an adult mentor who’s ready to talk with you about God, church, and faith.
 The only rule is that your mentor isn’t the one with the “right” answers.
 We expect–even hope–that you’ll sometimes disagree.
 What if you decide confirmation isn’t for you right now?
 That’s ok.
 The point is to ask the questions.